cjrace/gss-chart-colours/colour_palette_guidance.md

 ### Tools for assessing an alternative colour palette

-* Contrast ratios can be tested using [webaim]
+* Contrast ratios can be tested using [webaim contrast checker](https://webaim.org/resources/contrastchecker/)
-* Colourblindnees accesibility can be tested using [adobe]
+* Colourblindnees accesibility can be tested using [adobe colour accessibility tool](https://color.adobe.com/create/color-accessibility)
 * Black and white versions can be created by creating a print preview of the chart/palette and then selecting grayscale.
 You can then eyeball this to check for ease of distinction between adjacent colours.

 For R users: